apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 information about table segments, files, row groups, partitions.

 Full table metadata consists of two major concepts: general information and top-level segments metadata.
-Table general information contains basic table information and corresponds to `BaseTableMetadata` class.
+Table general information contains basic table information and corresponds to the `BaseTableMetadata` class.

-Table can be non-partitioned and partitioned.
-Non-partitioned tables, have only one top-level segment which is called default (`MetadataInfo#DEFAULT_SEGMENT_KEY`).
+A table can be non-partitioned and partitioned.
+Non-partitioned tables have only one top-level segment which is called default (`MetadataInfo#DEFAULT_SEGMENT_KEY`).
 Partitioned tables may have several top-level segments.
-Each top-level segment can include metadata about inner segments, files, row groups and partitions.
+Each top-level segment can include metadata about inner segments, files, row groups, and partitions.

-Unique table identifier in Metastore Tables is combination of storage plugin, workspace and table name.
+A unique table identifier in Metastore Tables is a combination of storage plugin, workspace, and table name.
-Table metadata inside is grouped by top-level segments, unique identifier of the top-level segment and its metadata is storage plugin, workspace, table name and metadata key.
+Table metadata inside is grouped by top-level segments, unique identifier of the top-level segment and its metadata is storage plugin, workspace, table name, and metadata key.

 ### Related Session/System Options